New Study Links Gum Disease With Alzheimer’s

 According to the Alzheimer’s Society, if the link between the two diseases proves accurate, maintaining good oral health and hygiene could slow the onset of dementia.
 Fortunately, at Austin Dental Spa, we offer a number of treatment options for patients suffering from gum disease.
 Technologies and techniques such as Micro-IDent® Plus and the Perio Protect® Method allow our cosmetic dentists to accurately identify harmful bacteria that could damage the soft tissue of the mouth as well as remove harmful biofilm.
 Additionally, deep scaling and root planing offer effective methods of cleaning pockets of bacteria along the gum line while simultaneously promoting the natural healing process.

-To learn more about gum disease treatment, or to schedule an appointment with either Dr. Mark Sweeney or Dr. Jordan Slagter, please contact our office today.
+To learn more about gum disease treatment, or to schedule an appointment with Dr. Mark Sweeney, please contact our office today.